 An easy classroom job system for upper elementary students

-I resisted giving my students classroom jobs for several years.
-Having to come up with a cute organizational system and procedures for my students to use the classroom job system seemed like a lot more trouble then it was worth.
+I resisted giving my upper elementary students classroom jobs for several years.
+Having to come up with a cute organizational system and procedures for my students to use the classroom job system seemed like a lot more trouble than it was worth.

 Rotating jobs daily or even weekly wasn't appealing to me.
-I knew that every time my students changed jobs, I would have to answer a variety of questions, endure mistakes, have students that forget to do their job, etc. Instead of helping, it seemed like having a classroom job system like this would really slow things down.
+I knew that every time my students changed jobs, I would have to answer a variety of questions, endure mistakes, have students who forgot to do their job, etc. Instead of helping, it seemed like having a classroom job system like this would really slow things down.

 I finally tried out a classroom job system that allowed students to keep their jobs for extended periods of time.
-Now, I can't imagine running an elementary classroom without it.
+Now, I can't imagine running a 3rd, 4th, or 5th grade elementary classroom without it.

 The Classroom Job System That Works